honix/Lire/README.md

 This will make list
 ```(+ 10 (* 25 2))```

+## Try it out!
+Check the [releases page](https://github.com/honix/Lire/releases).
+There is ready to go Windows executable, as it is little hard to build on this system.

 ## Run from source
 Lire is well tested to work with [SBCL](http://www.sbcl.org).
 Before run Lire check that you dependencies ready: